dougeby/IntuneDocs/intune/device-restrictions-ios.md

 ### Settings apply to: All enrollment types

 - **Password**: **Require** the end user to enter a password to access the device. **Not configured** (default) allows users to access the device without entering a password.
-  - **Simple passwords**: Choose **Block** to require more complex passwords. **Not configured** allows simple passwords, such as `0000` and `1234`.
-  - **Minimum password length**: Enter the minimum length a user must enter, between 4 and 14 characters.
-On user enrolled devices, enter a length between 4 and 6 characters.

-  > [!NOTE]
-  > For devices that are user enrolled, users can set a PIN greater than 6 digits.
-But, no more than 6 digits are enforced on the device.
-For example, an administrator sets the minimum length to `8`.
-On user-enrolled devices, users are only required to set a 6 digit PIN.
-Intune doesn't force a PIN greater than 6 digits on user-enrolled devices.

 ### Settings apply to: Device enrollment, Automated device enrollment (supervised)